First-Generation Graduate Students

 Spring 2026 Events

-Saturday 1/31 First-Generation Graduate Student Welcome Social
+Sat.
+1/31 * First-Generation Graduate Student Welcome Social---Community, Resources & Conversation

-Saturday, January 31, Noon – 2:00pm, Graduate Student Lounge, 126 College Avenue, New Brunswick (behind Panera Bread)
+Saturday, January 31, Noon – 2:00pm, Graduate Student Lounge, 126 College Ave., New Brunswick

-First-Generation Graduate Student Affinity Group - Call for facilitators coming soon in February!
+First Gen Graduate Student Affinity Group - Call for facilitators coming soon in February!

 Students interested in creating and facilitating a first-gen grad affinity group, please email gradstudentlife@echo.rutgers.edu to express interest and get on the mailing list to receive more information.
 For more information on grad affinity groups visit our website.